Mehrdadt1999/MRI_Preprocessing/README.md

 This project contain several parts and it's going to complete as further I go.
 The different parts of the project are as follows:

++ Part1
     1. Import Libraries
     2. Find Path
     3. Show Metadata
     4. Separate DataFrame by filetype
     5. EDA of DataFrames
     6. EDA of Pictures
     7. Data Cleaning (MetaData & Pictures)
+    8. Making Dataset
++ Part2
+    1. Import Libraries
+    2. Load Datasets
-8. Histogram of Height, Width and channels of pics
+    3. Histogram of Height, Width and channels of pics
-9. Add Label to Dataframe
+    4. Add Label to Dataframes
+    5. Image Normalization
+    6. Noise Handling and Contrast Enhancement

 In the following sections, we will explain each part individually.